reddy-uda/Grocery-Store-Inventory-Management-System-using-Airflow-and-Pyspark/installation.md

 `astro version`

-## Create a Virtual Environment
+## 5. Create a Virtual Environment

-It is recommended to run the project inside a Python virtual environment.
+It is recommended to run the project inside a Python virtual environment when working in VS Code.

 ### Windows:
 `python -m venv venv`